 - 2 tbsp lemon juice

 - 5 drops yellow food coloring

 - 3 tbsp honey

 - 6 sheets of gelatin, soaked (or 6 tsp unflavored gelatin powder)

 - white chocolate drops

-1. Preheat the oven to 350°F and grease a baking tray or line it with parchment paper.
-Add the melted semi-sweet chocolate and vegetable oil to a bowl and whisk together well.
+1. For the brownies, add the melted semi-sweet chocolate and vegetable oil to a bowl and whisk together well.
 Add the cocoa powder, sugar, salt, and milk, and mix everything together, then add the eggs one by one as well as the flour and vanilla extract.
 Mix everything into a smooth batter.
-Spread the batter on the baking tray and smooth it down evenly.
-Bake the cake for about 10-12 minutes and let it cool.
+Spread the batter over a baking tray lined with parchment paper and smooth it out.
+Transfer the baking tray to a preheated oven and cook at 350°F for 10-12 minutes.

 2. Heat the heavy cream in a saucepan and add the honey, saffron, and soaked gelatin.
 Mix everything together and gently fold the yellow mixture into the cream cheese.
 Fill a silicone mold with the cheesecake mixture and refrigerate for at least 4 hours.

 3. Carefully push the cheesecake ovals out of the silicone mold and place them on the chocolate cake.
 Use a knife to cut out the chocolate base using the cheesecake ovals as a template.